jpmckinney/tf-idf-similarity/README.md

 The treat, tf_idf, tf-idf, rsemantic and vss gems have no normalization component.

+## Additional adapters

+Adapters for the following projects were also considered:

+* [Ruby-LAPACK](http://ruby.gfd-dennou.org/products/ruby-lapack/) is a very thin wrapper around LAPACK, which has an opaque Fortran-style naming scheme.
+* [Linalg](https://github.com/quix/linalg) and [RNum](http://rnum.rubyforge.org/) give access to LAPACK from Ruby, but are old and unavailable as gems.

 ## Reference

 * [G. Salton and C. Buckley.
 "Term Weighting Approaches in Automatic Text Retrieval.""
 Technical Report.
 Cornell University, Ithaca, NY, USA.
 1987.](http://www.cs.odu.edu/~jbollen/IR04/readings/article1-29-03.pdf)